anaaf/trolley-pi/readme.md

 #### Simulating Weight Measurements

-1. Run the weight provider script:
+1. Run the weight provider script in a different terminal:
    ```bash
    make run-weight-simulator
    ```